BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 ###Practice exercises (not part of your assignment, just for practice)

 Use Unix commands to complete the following tasks.
 Your answers for these will not be graded for credit.
+These exercises will help you become more comfortable working with files after downloading from the internet.

-1. How many Carex species are in this data table: http://datadryad.org/bitstream/handle/10255/dryad.38186/cyp_states.csv
+1. How many Carex species are in this data table: http://datadryad.org/bitstream/handle/10255/dryad.38186/cyp_states.csv.
+Hint: If you are on a lab computer or other Windows machine, after downloading the file, you will need to open it up in Notepad++, got to Edit->EOL Conversion->Windows format.
+Save your file and you should be ready to open it on the command line.
+Alternatively, you can use the `unix2dos` command we installed at the start of class: `unix2dos -k cyp_states.csv`
 2. Assume you have a directory containing hundreds of different kinds of files.
 Write a command that would find all `.txt` files containing the word `arugula`.
-3. Download `whenWhoWhere.sh` from [BioinformaticsMaterials/scripts](https://github.com/BioinformaticsSpring2015/BioinformaticsMaterials/tree/wk3/scripts/whenWhoWhere.sh).
-Run this script (no additional files are required) and describe the output.
+3. Download this repo to your computer by going to the [main page](https://github.com/BioinformaticsSpring2015/BioinformaticsMaterials) and clicking "Download ZIP."
+Navigate to your Downloads folder in Cygwin and unzip the file.
+Navigate to the scripts folder.
+Run the `whenWhoWhere.sh` script (no additional files are required) and describe the output.
 4. What is the difference between `wc -l input.txt` and `wc -l < input.txt`?
-Try out these commands on a file from the `pcfb/examples`.
+Try out these commands on a file from the `pcfb/examples`.using

 ###Assignment
 * Due Tuesday, Feb 3 at 5 pm